Bouquet Sales Calculator

 - Tap Calculate Break-Even.

 - Enter your real opening days.
-Leave Opening Days / Week blank and the daily target assumes seven days a week.
-Your own schedule gives a truer daily figure.
+Leaving the field blank spreads the target across seven days a week.

 Sharing and downloads stay locked until you save the exact figures.
 Tap Review & save at the top to keep this calculation.